School and COVID-19

-Schools will reconfigure spaces to maximise physical distancing.
-The classroom will be clear of unnecessary furniture, shelves and material on the walls.
+Schools have reconfigured spaces to maximise physical distancing.
+The classrooms are clear of unnecessary furniture, shelves and material on the walls.
 The following physical distancing measures should be followed:

 - 1 metre distance should be maintained between desks or between individual students

 - The teacher’s desk should be at least 1 metre (where possible 2 metres) away from a student’s desk